PKUFlyingPig/Self-learning-Computer-Science/README.md

 | [UCB: EE16A](https://inst.eecs.berkeley.edu/~ee16a/su20/#schedule) | Python   | [Completed](https://github.com/PKUFlyingPig/EE16A) | 🌟🌟         |
 | [UCB: EE16B](https://www.eecs16b.org/#schedule)              | Python   | TBA                                                | 🌟🌟🌟        |

-These two lessons are the introduction courses for freshman in UC Berkeley majored in EE.
+These two lessons are the introductary courses for freshman in UC Berkeley majored in EE.
 You can learn the basic ideas about circuits and some data analysis methods.
 You can also make your hands dirty in its labs.

 ---